 What Are Self-Directed Retirement Accounts?

 Self-directed retirement accounts, which can be in the form of IRAs or Qualified Plans, allow you to use retirement money for non-traditional investments and retain all the tax benefits of those vehicles.
-Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, private loans, hard money loans, mortgage notes, and tax liens – all of which are forms of generating income from real property.
+Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, private loans, hard money loans, mortgage notes, and tax liens – all of which are forms of income generation from real property.

 What Can A Self-Directed Retirement Account Do For You?
 What Can It Do For Real Estate Pros?

 While stock markets are efficient and present little opportunity for extreme returns, real estate markets oftentimes present inefficiencies that can be exploited by those that know the field.
 There are motivated sellers, short sales, foreclosures, forced appreciation and under-priced properties, which real estate pros know best and, perhaps more importantly, know first.

 If you’re a real estate agent, you could do some great deals with your retirement money and do far better than the stock market.
-Alternately, you could help clients access capital in retirement accounts for purchases.
+Alternatively, you could help clients access capital in retirement accounts for purchases.
 Or, you could have IRA and Solo 401k owners be the private lenders for yours or your clients’ deals.

 Are Self-Directed Retirement Accounts Legal?

 The tax code allows for retirement accounts to be invested in nearly every asset class, but due to the structure of our financial system IRA custodians and Qualified Plan administrators restrict participants to investing in publicly traded securities.
 When setting up an IRA with financial institutions you’re accustomed to getting the retirement account for free, but common sense tells you that you’re paying for those services.
 But where and how?
 The fees for those services are buried within the costs of the investments on the brokers’ platform.
 That being the case, giving account-holders the ability to invest in real estate, which is not available on brokerage platforms, would destroy their business model.